leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 <!-- reportdefaults() -->
 The ReportDefaults() function is used to capture values from one or a set of cells (or a hard-coded value) then send the value/s to another cell or set of cells.
 Its execution is triggered based on an action or event ([read the distinction between an INTERJECT action/event](https://docs.gointerject.com/wIndex/ReportDefaults.html#trigger-combination-list)) occurring in the report (for example a save or clear action).
 ReportDefaults() is commonly used to clear values in the filter list after data has been pulled in and then cleared, which is how it will be used here.
 [Read more about ReportDefaults()](https://docs.gointerject.com/wIndex/ReportDefaults.html#function-summary).

-## Section 4: Introduce the INTERJECT Report
+## Section 4: Introducing the INTERJECT Report

 *In this section:*